 Sponsor.
 Senior Senator for Hawaii.
 Democrat.

 Last Updated: Oct 24, 2017

 Length: 29 pages

-This bill was introduced on October 24, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 24, 2017, in a previous session of Congress, but it did not receive a vote.

 Oct 24, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, S. 489.